haskell/cabal/README.md

 `{Cabal,cabal-install}:$TESTNAME` will be stored at `dist-newstyle/build/{Cabal,cabal-install}-$VERSION/build/$TESTNAME/$TESTNAME`.

+To run a single test, use `-p` which applies a regex filter to the test names.

 * `Cabal:package-tests` are out-of-process integration tests on the top-level `Setup` command line interface.
 If you are hacking on the Cabal library you want to run this test suite.
 It must be run from the `Cabal` subdirectory